Fighting rages in Sudan hours after cease-fire was to begin

 Pro-democracy groups and political parties had recently reached an agreement with the two generals — who jointly led a 2021 coup — but it was never signed and is now in tatters.

-The internationally brokered truce came into effect at 6 p.m. local time (1600 GMT).
-The RSF immediately accused the military of violating it.
+The RSF immediately accused the military of violating the cease-fire after it came into effect at 6 p.m. local time (1600 GMT).
 The army said the “rebellious militia” continued its attacks around the military headquarters and launched a failed attack on a military base to the south.

+Atiya said the Fadil Hospital in Khartoum was hit by shelling after the truce took effect, damaging a medical gas pipeline and water systems.
+It’s one of at least 12 hospitals in and around the capital that have been forced to shut down because of the fighting, out of a total of around 20.

 Over the past day, fighters in Khartoum attacked a U.S. Embassy convoy and stormed the home of the EU envoy to Sudan, though neither attack caused casualties.
 The convoy of clearly marked U.S. Embassy vehicles was attacked Monday, and preliminary reports link the assailants to the RSF, U.S. Secretary of State Antony Blinken told reporters.